cornell-ece5745/ece5745-tut6-asic-flow/docs/index.md

 demands automation to simplify rapidly exploring the area, energy, timing design space of one or more designs.
-Luckily, Synopsys tools can be easily scripted using TCL, and even better, the ECE 5745 staff have already created a Python framework for automating the entire flow.
+Luckily, Synopsys tools can be easily scripted using TCL, and even better, the ECE 5745 staff have created steps for automating the entire flow using mflowgen.

-The tutorial will describe how these scripts can make it relatively easy to take designs from RTL to layout.
+The tutorial will describe how mflowgen makes it relatively easy to take designs from RTL to layout.
+Mflowgen uses modular steps to piece together a set of scripts that generates all the files we'll need to describe the final layout, and well as reports on power, timing, and much more.
 We often call such a set of scripts an "ASIC flow".
 However, it is critical for students to avoid thinking of the ASIC flow as a black box.
 As in all engineering, garbage-in means garbage-out.
 If you are not careful it is all to easy to use the ASIC flow to analyze a completely invalid design.
 This tutorial assumes you have already completed the tutorials on Linux, Git, PyMTL, Verilog, and the Synopsys ASIC tools.

 The following diagram illustrates the four primary tools we will be using in ECE 5745.
-This is the same flow diagram from the previous tutorial since we are essentially just automating the exact same steps.
+This is the same flow diagram from the previous tutorial since in part 1 of this tutorial, we are essentially just automating the exact same steps.

 ![](assets/fig/asic-flow.png)